backend-development/backend-development-textbook/source/rails_with_scaffold.md

 As a rails programmer you know about all these folders and files.
-If you are told that there is a problem in http://myapp.com/courses/5/edit you immediately know which files you need to look at to fix the problem.
+If you are told that there is a problem in http://myapp.com/courses/5/edit you immediately know to look in conf/routes.rb to find out exactly whic files are concerned, but that the most likely canditates are

+* app/models/course.rb
+* app/controller/course_controller.b
+* app/views/course/edit.html.erb

 If you have not used a framework before this might feel very restrictive in the
 beginning: you can't just make up filenames any way you want, there is a **convention** for everything.
 And you have to stick to the convention if you want to profit from the framework.
+But you will profit from this convention every time you look at a new project - you'll instantly know your way around.

 ### Start a Rails Project